Web3-Cosmos/custom-cosmswap/README.md

-## Autonomy Cosmswap
+## Cosmswap

-An open-source interface for a Autonomy CosmWasm decentralized exchange.
+An open-source interface for a CosmWasm decentralized exchange.

 Run the app in dev mode locally.